-As part of His Royal Highness’s campaign work around mental health, he visited YMCA to learn more about the vital support it provides to young people.
-The Duke met some of the residents of YMCA South Ealing; participants in YMCA’s Mental Health Champions programme; and young people involved in the #IAMWHOLE campaign, run by the NHS and YMCA.
+As part of His Royal Highness’s campaign work around mental health, The Duke of Sussex visited YMCA to learn more about the vital support it provides to young people.
+He met some of the residents of YMCA South Ealing; participants in YMCA’s Mental Health Champions programme; and young people involved in the #IAMWHOLE campaign, run by the NHS and YMCA.
 During the discussions, the Duke was particularly interested in how the peer-2-peer element of YMCA Mental Health Champions programme worked and the support provided in schools for key adults.
 As part of the visit he also met with parents and young children who attend the Y Active ballet class for children between four and six, that helps raise much-needed funds for the centre.

 YMCA South Ealing is part of YMCA St. Paul’s Group, which provides services across London and is one of the largest in Europe.
 The organization provides housing for 151 young people who are dealing with a range of problems such as homelessness, mental illness, recovering from substance misuse, or are fleeing domestic violence.
 Over 17,000 young people are aided by YMCA’s mental health support in England and Wales every year.